h2oai/tutorials/Driverless AI/disparate-impact-analysis-tutorial/disparate-impact-analysis-tutorial.md

 ## Objective

-This tutorial's goal is to start a set of tutorials that will explore the ins and outs of Driverless AI's newer two MLI functionalities.
+This tutorial aims to start a set of tutorials that will explore the ins and outs of Driverless AI's newer two MLI functionalities.
 Such two new functionalities are as follows:

  1. Disparate Impact Analysis Tool
  2. Sensitivity/What-If Analysis Tool